microsoft/fluentui/packages/react-components/react-persona/Spec.md

 - `badge`: The PresenceBadge, if provided.
 - `icon`: The icon, if provided.
 - `image`: The image, if provided.
 - `primaryText`: Primary text, this is the only required slot.
-I decided to have at least this slot required since it doesn't make sense to have just the coin without the text. ⚠️ Open to feedback though.
+I decided to have at least this slot required since it doesn't make sense to have just the Media without the text. ⚠️ Open to feedback though.
 - `secondaryText`: Secondary text, if provided.
 - `tertiaryText`: Tertiary text, if provided.
 - `quaternaryText`: Quaternary text, if provided.

-**Coin slots precedence**
+**Media slots precedence**

 1. Avatar + PresenceBadge
 2. Avatar